PranjaliD11/Math660/README.md

 File contains various R assignments which are I have completed during my coursework.

-###Basics plotting in R
-This code includes basic plotting in R
+First one includes basic plot which help with data analysis Second has made use of R library like ggplot